 - Early December - Mid-December: Finals week for all courses

-- Mid-December: Program officially ends; students depart as a group from Havana to Miami.
+- Saturday, December 16th: Program officially ends; students depart as a group from Havana to Miami.
 Students are responsible for making their own domestic flight reservations from Miami to their homes.
 The student will be expected to pay for his/her ticket home.

 Students share living accommodations in one of two residences: the Casa de Las Americas guest residence and the Residencia Paseo Habana.
 Both are safe, clean, and secure residences located in the Vedado district, within walking distance to Casa de Las Americas and the University of Havana.
 Students share ample rooms that are air-conditioned, with modern toilets and showers, and are provided with breakfast and dinner each day.
 Washing machines are located on the premises of both residences.
 Bottled water is provided.

 Columbia students pay regular Columbia tuition.
 Financial aid may be applied to study overseas.